chrisJuresh/aicap/README.md

 You will probably need a lot of VRAM to get good results.
 I've been using nous-hermes-2-solar-10.7b.Q5_K_M.gguf, but there may be something better out there now.

 Please feel free to contribute and open pull requests.

+I won't have time to help you set this up.
+But if you do get it running and need help with prompt engineering or some bugs then I am very happy to help.